 Interested in learning more about home elevators but don’t know where to begin?
-The first step is locating an elevator dealer that will be able to provide more information on home elevators and help match you with the elevator to best fit your home and needs.
+The first step is locating an elevator dealer who will be able to provide more information on home elevators and help match you with the elevator to best fit your home and needs.
 Choosing the right elevator dealer is an important part of the home elevator buying process.
 We’ve included some key aspects to look for in a dealer as well as some frequently asked questions in our home elevator buying guide continued below.

 Key aspects to look for in an elevator dealer:

 - Is the dealer licensed and reputable?
-Installing and servicing elevators should only be done by professional, licensed technicians from a reputable dealer.
+Installing and servicing elevators should only be done by professional, licensed technicians from reputable dealers.
 Using a well-known dealer with a history in the business will ensure your elevator meets all qualifications for safe operation.

 - Does the dealer provide service?
 Elevators are mechanical items that need to be serviced.
 Choosing a dealer that also provides a professionally trained service team to maintain your elevator will keep your elevator running reliably for many years to come.

 - Does the dealer have a showroom?
 Choosing a dealer with a dedicated showroom will provide you with the opportunity to ride different elevator types and learn more about home elevators.
 Showrooms also provide an engaging experience to customize your elevator with different design options and upgrades.